CuteTenshii/weblate-discord-webhook/README.md

 Webhook validation is not yet implemented.

+## Handled Events

+Currently, the worker handles the following Weblate events:
+- Repository notification received
+- String added in the repository
+- String updated in the repository
+- Changes committed

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE.txt](LICENSE.txt) file for details.